magnetikonline/web-server-install-ubuntu-12.04/install.md

 - **Optional:** Save `nginx_1.2.6-1_amd64.deb` package for later use

 ### Configure
 - **Note:** Configuration has been provided as an example, certain sections assume Nginx paths have been set as per [configure.nginx.txt](configure.nginx.txt).
-More than likely you will need to modify the `/etc/nginx/nginx.conf` presented here to suit your specific requirements.
+You will need to modify `/etc/nginx/nginx.conf` presented here to suit your specific requirements.
 - Copy upstart init script `/etc/init/nginx.conf` in place
 - `$ sudo mkdir -p /var/www/00`
 - `$ sudo mkdir -p /var/log/nginx/00`